hlizjones/flexpath-syntax-variables-data-types-exercises/README.md

 3. Then open up the `exercises.js` file in the `flexpath-syntax-variables-data-types-exercises` folder.
    Inside of this file we have provided exercises for you to complete, written in code comments.
-For each exercise, please code ONLY in the space between the comment `// CODE IN THE OPEN LINES BELOW` and `// CODE IN THE OPEN LINES ABOVE`
+For each exercise, please code ONLY in the space between the comments `// CODE IN THE OPEN LINES BELOW` and `// CODE IN THE OPEN LINES ABOVE`
 4. To run your code for different exercises, you will update the exercise mentioned on line 20 of the file.
    ![To run a different exercise, change this line](gettingStartedFiles/whereToEditToRunExercise.png)